HIV self-test: perception and intention to use in a French nationwide study

 Type of assistance

-Mixed: Key population and general population: men who have sex with men and general population
+Mixed: General population and men who have sex with men

 Values and preferences

 UNAIDS HIV prevalence (2017)